 Note: More details on how to link Variants and Subvariants can be found here.

 - Unlink Variants (Creator and above) - Break the Variant connection between the selected items.
+This does not break Subvariant connections.

 - Unlink Subvariants (Creator and above) - Break the Subvariant connection between the selected items.
 This does not break Variant connections.